-Going by the Great Sept and Dragon Pit visible from the balcony, the gold and black stag banners everywhere, and the absence of a beard or belly, I'd awoken in Kings Landing in the body of Renly Baratheon.
-Things could have been worse, I'd been a massive fan of the books and show, and I'd enjoyed several good general, redo, and self-insert fanfics set in Westeros too, so at least I knew what was going on.
-But honestly, nothing could prepare you for something like this, waking up in a foreign body in a fantasy world.
+Going by the Great Sept and Dragon Pit visible from the balcony, the gold and black stag banners everywhere – and the absence of a beard or belly – I had awoken in Kings Landing in the body of Renly Baratheon.
+Things could have been worse.
+I'd been a massive fan of the books and show, and I'd enjoyed many good fanfictions, including time travels and self-inserts, so at least I knew what was going on.
+But honestly; nothing could prepare you for something like this.
+Waking up in a foreign body in a fantasy world.
 It was utter insanity.

 My first reaction had been to stick my head in the washbasin of cold water in my room to try and end the ridiculous dream I was having.